-The bill HB270 amends Sections 40-10-28 and 40-10-197 of the Code of Alabama 1975, focusing on the distribution of excess funds from tax sales and the foreclosure process for tax lien purchasers.
+The bill HB270 amends Sections 40-10-28 and 40-10-197 of the Code of Alabama 1975, focusing on the distribution of excess funds from tax sales and the procedures for tax lien foreclosure actions.
 Key insertions include provisions for distributing excess funds to individuals or entities that have redeemed properties, with a requirement that these funds be held for three years before claims can be made under specific conditions.
-The bill also clarifies the county commission's role in handling these funds and validates any prior actions regarding excess funds taken before July 2, 2017.
-Additionally, it modifies the timeline for tax lien purchasers to initiate foreclosure actions, requiring notice to property owners and interested parties via certified or First Class mail.
+The bill also modifies the timeline for tax lien purchasers to initiate foreclosure actions, allowing them to do so within a specified period after the tax sale, and introduces new notification requirements for property owners and interested parties.
+Additionally, it expands the list of individuals who must be notified about foreclosure actions and mandates that the holder of tax lien certificates file an affidavit detailing the notification process.

 Statutes affected: